Monster0506/factBook/style/README.md

 Markdown is formatted using section numbers.
 Section numbers always start with `1.` and are always followed by a space.

 Each subsection of the document has an additional number, i.e 1.x., where x is the subsection number.
 This is expandable, as seen in the [main readme](../README.md#123-license)

-For further refrence, use this document as refrence for following acceptable practices.
+For further refrence, use this document as reference for following acceptable practices.

 ## 1.3.
 HTML/CSS Formatting Guidelines

 HTML and CSS should both be formatted in a specific way to improve readibility.
-Please follow these conventions
+Please follow these conventions.

 Please *try* to follow the recommendations given in [this document](https://google.github.io/styleguide/htmlcssguide.html#CSS).

-Also, follow
-[this document](https://github.com/necolas/idiomatic-css), however, if conflicts arise, the first takes precedence.
+Also, follow [this document](https://github.com/necolas/idiomatic-css), however, if conflicts arise, the first takes precedence.

 Please also make sure that the page follows the [Frontend Checklist](https://github.com/thedaviddias/Front-End-Checklist).
 This takes lowest priority, but is a good way to ensure that the page is ready for the frontend.

 Each [major HTML tag](majorTags.md) should have a line of whitespace before it, and a line of whitespace after it, and should be on its own line.

 ## 1.4.
 JavaScript

 All code should be written cleanly, as it is often easier to write than to read it.
 To improve readibility, please follow these conventions.

 Please follow [this document](https://google.github.io/styleguide/jguide.html) for JS styling.

-Also, please follow [this document](https://github.com/airbnb/javascript), however, if conflicts arise, the first takes precendence.
+Use comments whenever is neccesary to explain a section of code, however, do not overuse them.

 ## 1.5.
 File Naming